 Core Policy WCS6 - Hazardous Waste Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS6 deals with proposals for the recycling and recovery of hazardous waste.
 Such proposals will be considered having regard to the issue of environmental acceptability.
 The provision of recycling and recovery facilities will help to reduce Gloucestershire's reliance on landfill for disposing of hazardous waste.
 The generic nature of the policy is such that it will have a positive impact across all groups, in particular the diversion of hazardous waste from landfill.
 Whilst there will be a potential impact on any person or organisation living or located near a proposed hazardous waste recycling/recovery facility, this will not be specific to any particular group under the different equality strands.
+A minor focused change is proposed to Core Policy WCS6 which now refers to hazardous waste being managed as high up the waste hierarchy and as close to source as possible.
+However this has no direct impact in terms of the different equality strands.
-Core Policy WCS7 - Cumulative Impact Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive

-Commentary Core Policy WCS7 deals with the issue of cumulative impact, seeking to ensure that proposals for new or expanded waste management do not have an unacceptable cumulative impact on the host community.
+Core Policy WCS7 - Cumulative Impact Age Disability Gender (including trans- gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS7 deals with the issue of cumulative impact, seeking to ensure that proposals for new or expanded waste management do not have an unacceptable cumulative impact on the host community.
 The generic nature of the policy is such that it will have a positive impact across all groups, in particular protection of amenity for those living or working near waste management facilities.
 Whilst there will be a potential impact on any person or organisation living or located near a waste facility, this will not be specific to any particular group under the different equality strands.
+A minor change has been made to Core Policy WCS7 however this does not affect the positive equality impacts identified above.

-Core Policy WCS8 - Safeguarding Sites for Waste Management Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS8 aims to safeguard existing and proposed waste management facilities.
+Core Policy WCS8 - Safeguarding Sites for Waste Management Age Disability Gender (including trans- gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS8 aims to safeguard existing and proposed waste management facilities.
 The generic nature of the policy is such that it will have a positive impact across all groups, in particular by ensuring that there is an adequate range of waste management provision available within the county.
 There will be no discernible impact on any particular group.
+A minor focused change has been made to Core Policy WCS8 to emphasise that the principle of safeguarding waste management facilities applies to both permanent and temporary waste facilities.
+This has no impact in relation to the different equality strands identified above.